 This is what concerns us when our clients say they don’t need accessible formats because they already have web screen readers.
 When people mistakenly rely on this type of software for people with more severe visual impairments, it creates barriers to communication and renders online content inaccessible.

-Furthermore, when making reasonable adjustments for service-users and clients, it’s essential to offer information in people’s preferred format.
-This could be Braille, Audio, Large Print, E-text or Easy Read.
+Furthermore, when making reasonable adjustments for service users and clients, it’s essential to offer information in people’s preferred format.
+This could be Braille, Audio, Large Print, E-text, or Easy Read.
 So although we welcome website reading support software, it cannot replace accessible formats entirely.
-Relying on this alone with mean your clients are missing out on your information.
+Relying on this alone mean your clients are missing out on your information.